Hell: Christianity

 Christian mortalism is the doctrine that all men and women, including Christians, must die, and do not continue and are not conscious after death.
-Therefore, annihilationism includes the doctrine that "the wicked" are also destroyed rather than tormented forever in hell.
+Therefore, annihilationism includes the doctrine that "the wicked" are also destroyed.
 Christian mortalism and annihilationism are directly related to the doctrine of conditional immortality, the idea that a human soul is not immortal unless it is given eternal life at the second coming of Christ and resurrection of the dead.

 Biblical scholars looking at the issue through the Hebrew text have denied the teaching of innate immortality.
 Rejection of the immortality of the soul, and advocacy of Christian mortalism, was a feature of Protestantism since the early days of the Reformation with Martin Luther himself rejecting the traditional idea, though his mortalism did not carry into orthodox Lutheranism.
 One of the most notable English opponents of the immortality of the soul was Thomas Hobbes who describes the idea as a Greek "contagion" in Christian doctrine.
 Modern proponents of conditional immortality include some in the Anglican church such as N. T. Wright and as denominations the Seventh-day Adventists, Bible Students, Jehovah's Witnesses, Christadelphians, Living Church of God, Church of God International, and some other Protestant Christians.
 The Catholic Catechism states "The souls of sinners descend into hell, where they suffer 'eternal fire.
 However, Cardinal Vincent Nichols, the most senior Catholic in England and Wales, said "there's nowhere in Catholic teaching that actually says any one person is in hell".
 The 1993 Catechism of the Catholic Church states: "This state of definitive self-exclusion from communion with God and the blessed is called 'hell and "they suffer the punishments of hell, 'eternal fire.
 The chief punishment of hell is eternal separation from God" (CCC 1035).
 During an Audience in 1999, Pope John Paul II commented: "images of hell that Sacred Scripture presents to us must be correctly interpreted.
 They show the complete frustration and emptiness of life without God.
 Rather than a place, hell indicates the state of those who freely and definitively separate themselves from God, the source of all life and joy."